Zeppelin University: Academic profile

-The university offers 16 Bachelor's and Master's tracks, including executive Master's education.
-Students can graduate with the academic degree of Bachelor of Arts and a consecutive or non-consecutive Master of Arts or Master of Science.
+The university offers 16 bachelor's and master's tracks, including an executive master's education.
+Students can graduate with an academic degree in the Bachelor of Arts, or a consecutive or non-consecutive Master of Arts or Master of Science.

-Zeppelin University only offers four years undergraduate study programs.
+Zeppelin University only offers four year undergraduate study programs.
 One year is intended to be used as a "Humboldt year", a one-year research project at a partner university.
 To enable this, the university's academic calendar closely mirrors international academic calendars.

 Partner universities

 Zeppelin University has partnerships with around 85 universities, some of which are: